A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: Results

 \subsection{Comparison of JE vs TS Model Performance}

 We evaluated the performance of the joint model \eqref{eq:biexponential}-\eqref{eq:CR} considering the test data set using joint estimation (JE) and corrected two-stage (TS) approaches.
 In summary, JE and TS achieved similar and satisfactory performance in all metrics, especially before LoT 4.
 For longitudinal submodel fit, IWRES suggested that a bi-exponential specification was suitable for modelling M-spike and FLC along LoTs using JE or TS (see Web Figure~\ref{fig2}).
 For survival submodel fit, Cox-Snell residuals indicated a better fit using TS in LoTs 1, 2 \& 3 (see Web Figure~\ref{fig3}).
 For LoT 4, both estimation methods showed poor goodness-of-fit, with a small advantage in favor of JE, which has its curve closest to a unit exponential survival model (theoretical distribution).
 We hypothesise that many patients die or are censored after LoT 4 (362 cases, i.e., 50.5\% of patients in LoT 4) and so biomarker trajectories (in LoT 4) are not informative for predicting time-to-death for such patients.
 For prediction evaluation, time-dependent AUCs showed similar discrimination results between two estimation methods, with the exception of LoT 3 for the time-to-death submodel (see Figure~\ref{fig4}).
 We also find that at later landmarks, it is harder to discriminate between them.
 Finally, calibration plots assessed the agreement between predicted and observed risk using JE and TS, where highly comparable results were observed (see Figure~\ref{fig5a} and Web Figure~\ref{fig5b} for a comparison between JS and TS by decile and tercile of predicted 1-year risk, respectively).
+Note that division by decile makes the predicted risk sensitive to small sample size.
+For example, in Figure~\ref{fig5a}, the calibration plot for time-to-death in LoTs 3 and 4 looks like overpredicting the risk.
+However, when considering fewer risk subgroups (e.g. tercile), the predictions are more robust (as the sample size is larger), as can be seen in Web Figure~\ref{fig5b}.